Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize form fields, text, and tables in form documents.
 It includes the following capabilities:

 - Recognize Custom Forms - Recognize and extract form fields and other content from your custom forms, using models you trained with your own form types.
-- Recognize Form Content - Recognize and extract tables, lines and words in forms documents, without the need to train a model.
+- Recognize Form Content - Recognize and extract tables, lines, words, and selection marks like radio buttons and check boxes in forms documents, without the need to train a model.
 - Recognize Receipts - Recognize and extract common fields from US receipts, using a pre-trained receipt model.

 [Source code][formreco_client_src] | [Package (NuGet)][formreco_nuget_package] | [API reference documentation][formreco_refdocs] | [Product documentation][formreco_docs] | [Samples][formreco_samples]